groff_diff(7) — Linux manual page

 \n[.int]

-Interpolate 1 if the most recently formatted text was
+Interpolate 1 if the text most recently formatted in the

 \n[.it]

-Interpolate the count of lines remaining in any pending
+Interpolate the count of lines remaining in the

 \n[.itc]

-Interpolate 1 if the pending input trap honors the output
+Interpolate 1 if the environment's pending input trap

 \n[.itm]